Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights - NewsBreak

 Bengals stats and trends

-- This season, the Bengals are winless against the spread when entering a game as a favorite of 3.5 points or more.
+- The Bengals have yet to cover the spread this season when favored by 3.5 points or more.

-- Cincinnati's games this year have hit the over on one of five set point totals (20%).
+- Cincinnati's games this year have gone over the total in one out of five opportunities (20%).

-- This year, the Bengals have turned the ball over seven times, one more than the Lions' takeaways (6).
+- The Bengals have turned the ball over seven times this season, one more turnover than the Lions have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Lions.